sahirinfinity-cmd/HealthLink/README.md

 # System Overview

 This document explains how real users interact with the Migrant Health Records platform.
-It focuses on roles, journeys, and outcomes — not implementation details.
+It focuses on roles, journeys, and outcomes.
 Diagrams are provided to visualize flows.

 - Audience: Judges, program managers, health officials
 - Scope: Frontend UX, user flows, admin oversight, safety controls, and interoperability